 We then walked through their gardens, where they have plants for sale.
-It’s beautiful and peaceful and they have very unique specimens.
+It’s beautiful and peaceful, and they have many unique specimens.

-At this point we were very hungry, so we decided to keep the Bohemian vibe going and headed to Crazy Burger in Narragansett.
+At this point, we were famished, so we decided to keep the Bohemian vibe going and headed to Crazy Burger in Narragansett.
 As an aside, we passed one of my favorite RI restaurants, Matunuck Oyster Bar, but decided it was better to go there another day without kids.
-Contrary to its name, Crazy Burger is a great place for a healthy or vegetarian eater to dine at and all the food is great.
-In agreement with the name, Crazy Burger has wonderful, unique hamburgers served on a English muffin sort of bun with homemade ketchup.
+Contrary to its name, Crazy Burger is an excellent place for a healthy or vegetarian eater to dine at, and all the food is excellent.
+In agreement with the name, Crazy Burger has terrific, unique hamburgers served on an English muffin sort of bun with homemade ketchup.
 They also have regular Heinz ketchup if you are a purist.
 There is always a wait.
-If you don’t have kids, there is a nice patio outside.
-Kids and parents all enjoyed our food.
-Service was great.
+There is a beautiful patio outside.
+We all enjoyed our food, and the service was excellent.

 Then on to the Piece De Resistance- The Inside Scoop in North Kingstown.
-Having lived and travelled around this country, this is my favorite ice cream.
+Having lived and traveled around this country, this is my favorite ice cream.

-All thier ice creams are homemade.
+All their ice creams are homemade.
 My favorite flavors are the Coffee Oreo and Chocolate Brownie.
-They also have good sorbet and ice cream cakes.
-To add a little adventure to the trip, take a look in the windows of Ernie’s Mower Shop next door.
-Another great day of adventure in RI.
+They also have good sorbet and ice cream cakes — another great day of adventure in RI.